drmixer/seogenixstable/README.md

 - `generateSummary`: Creates LLM-friendly summaries of your site
 - `entityCoverage`: Analyzes entity coverage in your content

+**Note**: Edge functions are automatically deployed to Supabase when changes are made to the function files.
+No manual deployment is required in this development environment.

 ## Deployment

 ### Frontend